rawitat/gtypist_lessons/programming_quotes.typ

 *:LEGACY
 B:Older, Legacy Languages: COBOL, Fortran, etc

+*:LEGACY_1
 I:Edsger W. Dijkstra
-S:The use of COBOL cripples the mind; its teaching should therefore be :regarded as a criminal offense.
+S:The use of COBOL cripples the mind; its teaching should therefore be regarded :as a criminal offense.

+*:LEGACY_2
 I:Edsger W. Dijkstra
 S:It is practically impossible to teach good programming style to students :that have had prior exposure to BASIC.
 As potential programmers, they are :mentally mutilated beyond hope of regeneration.

+*:LEGACY_3
 I:C.A.R Hoare, for Algol 60 (then taken in C)
 S:I couldn't resist the temptation to put in a null reference, simply because :it was so easy to implement.
-This has led to innumerable errors, vulnerabilities, :and system crashes, which have probably caused a billion dollars of pain :and damage in the last forty years.
+This has led to innumerable errors, :vulnerabilities, and system crashes, which have probably caused a billion :dollars of pain and damage in the last forty years.

+*:LEGACY_4
 I:Alan J. Perlis
 S:FORTRAN is not a flower but a weed -- it is hardy, occasionally blooms, :and grows in every computer.

+*:LEGACY_5
 I:Edsger W. Dijkstra
 S:FORTRAN, the infantile disorder, by now nearly 20 years old, is hopelessly
  :inadequate for whatever computer aπplication you have in mind today:
  :it is now too clumsy, too risky, and too expensive to use.

+*:LEGACY_6
 I:Ken Thompson, co-creator of B, Unix, Go
 S:FORTRAN was the language of choice for the same reason that three-legged :races are popular.

+*:LEGACY_7
 I:Anonymous
 S:COBOL: Completely Obsolete Business Orientated Language.

+*:LEGACY_8
 I:Anonymous
 S:Erroneous COBOL programs were often referred to as 'pregnant programs' :because the issue was usually due to missed periods.

+*:LEGACY_9
 I:Anonymous
 S:COBOL programmers understand why women hate periods.

+*:LEGACY_10
 I:Edsger W. Dijkstra
 S:In the good old days physicists repeated each other's experiments, just :to be sure.
 Today they stick to FORTRAN, so that they can share each other's :programs, bugs included.

+*:LEGACY_11
 I:Robert Glass
 S:COBOL is a very bad language, but all the others (for business data processing) :are so much worse.

+*:LEGACY_12
 I:Ed Post
-S:As long as there are ill-defined goals, bizarre bugs, and unrealistic schedules, :there will be Real Programmers willing to jump in and Solve The Problem, :saving the documentation for later.
+S:As long as there are ill-defined goals, bizarre bugs, and unrealistic :schedules, there will be Real Programmers willing to jump in and Solve The :Problem, saving the documentation for later.
 Long live FORTRAN!

+*:LEGACY_13
 I:Larry Wall
 S:I knew I'd hate COBOL the moment I saw they'd used 'perform' instead of 'do'.

+*:LEGACY_14
 I:Charles Petzold
 S:COBOL has almost no fervent enthusiasts.
 As a programming tool, it has roughly :the sex appeal of a wrench.

+*:LEGACY_15
 I:Steven Feiner
-S:You can tell how far we have to go,
- :when FORTRAN is the language of supercomputers.
+S:You can tell how far we have to go, when FORTRAN is the language of :supercomputers.

+*:LEGACY_16
 I:John Krueger
 S:A computer without COBOL and FORTRAN is like a piece of chocolate cake without :ketchup or mustard.

+*:LEGACY_17
 I:Edsger W. Dijkstra
 S:COBOL is for morons.

+*:LEGACY_18
 I:Edsger W. Dijkstra
 S:With respect to COBOL you can really do only one or two things: fight the :disease or pretend that it does not exist.

+*:LEGACY_19
 I:Peter Gabriel
 S:The very architecture of almost every computer today is designed to optimize :the performance of FORTRAN programs and its operating-system-level sister, C.

+*:LEGACY_20
 I:Jargon File
 S:COBOL: (Synonymous with evil.): A weak, verbose, and flabby language used by :card wallopers to do boring mindless things on dinosaur mainframes.

+*:LEGACY_21
 I:Bertrand Meyer
 S:COBOL programmers are destined to code COBOL for the rest of their lives, :and thereafter.

+*:LEGACY_22
 I:Ed Post
 S:If you can't do it in FORTRAN, do it in assembly language.
 If you can't do it :in assembly language, it isn't worth doing.

 Q:Do you want to continue to next lesson [Y/N] ?